MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 ## Reliability tradeoffs with Operational Excellence

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased operational complexity.** Operational Excellence, like Reliability itself, prioritizes simplicity.
+:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Increased operational complexity.
+Operational Excellence, like Reliability itself, prioritizes simplicity.

 - Reliability usually increases the complexity of a workload.
 As the complexity of a workload increases, the operational elements of the workload can also increase to support the added components and processes in terms of deployment coordination and configuration surface area.

 - Having a comprehensive monitoring strategy for a workload is a key part of operational excellence.
 Introducing additional components into an architecture to implement reliability design patterns results in more data sources to manage, increasing the complexity of implementing distributed tracing and observability.

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased effort to generate team knowledge and awareness.** The Operational Excellence pillar recommends keeping and maintaining a documentation repository for procedures and topologies.
+:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Increased effort to generate team knowledge and awareness.
+The Operational Excellence pillar recommends keeping and maintaining a documentation repository for procedures and topologies.

 - As a workload becomes more robust through the addition of reliability components and patterns, it takes more time to maintain operational procedures and artifact documentation.